Sixth Grade Band/Orchestra

 Sixth Grade Instrumental Music

-Welcome!
-We are pleased that your son or daughter is interested in playing an instrument.
-We believe students are most successful when their parents take a genuine interest in their school activities, so we appreciate you taking time out of your schedule to be here.
-All 2017-2018 sixth grade students have the opportunity to begin studying a woodwind, brass, or string instrument, and become a member of our elementary instrumental program.
-The choices for sixth grade are: flute, violin, trumpet, viola, clarinet, alto saxophone, cello, trombone and string bass.
+All sixth grade students have the opportunity to begin studying a woodwind, brass or string instrument.
+The choices for sixth grade are: flute, violin, trumpet, viola, clarinet, alto saxophone, cello, trombone and upright bass.

 Adam Uhlenhake, Band Director, email@example.com